 But if you can't, I invite you to attend one of our intensive couples therapy retreats.
 It's not a group experience.
 It is an organized clinical offering, just like our Online Couples Therapy, that gives you a thorough look at your marital dynamics and what needs to change.

-We'll even help you to find a skilled professional you can continue with at home, and consult with them to 'bring them up to speed' at no charge to you.
+And if licensing laws prevent us from working with you after your intensive, we'll even help you to find a skilled professional you can continue with at home and consult with them to 'bring them up to speed' at no charge to you.
+It's a fabulous jumpstart!
 Or, if we're legally allowed to do so in your state, we'll do clinical follow-ups online as well.
 We're even soon to launch an innovative program called "Fabulous Spouse" to be of continued support to our clients during their ongoing healing and skills-building process.

 I want you to be a wise consumer as you seek out couples therapy.
 Know what to look for in seeking professional help for your relationship.

 We've produced a comprehensive online course: Upgrade Your Couples Therapy.
 You are invited to take this course to learn more about couples therapy and Couples Therapy Inc.